University of Central Florida: Expansion

 Entering office in 1978, the university's second president, Trevor Colbourn, recognized the diversification and growth of UCF's academic programs away from its strictly technological and scientific beginnings.
-As the university developed strong business, education, and liberal arts programs, Colbourn recognized the university's name no longer recognized its mission.
+As the university developed strong business, education, and liberal arts programs, Colbourn recognized that the university's name no longer reflected its mission.
 From its establishment the university was known as Florida Technological University, nicknamed Florida Tech, until December 1978 when Governor Reubin Askew signed legislation changing the school's name to the University of Central Florida.

-Colbourn established the university's honors program, and started the university's first satellite branch campus.
+Colbourn established the university's honors program, and started the university's first satellite campus.
 In addition, he was responsible for constructing the Central Florida Research Park adjacent to the UCF campus, founded in 1978.
 The park serves as a major focus of simulation for space and defense-related research.
 It was part of Colbourn's plan to make UCF a world-class partnership university.
 Among the university's first partners were Lockheed Martin and the United States Navy, and Colbourn led the push to found both the Institute for Simulation and Training and the Center for Research and Education in Optics and Lasers in 1986.
 During his tenure, enrollment increased from 11,000 in 1978 to over 18,000 in 1989.
 Colbourn also supported the university's athletic programs.
 He was responsible for establishing the school's football program in 1979, which began an era of growth for the university.
 In April 1979, UCF awarded its 15,000th degree.